ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/fortran.md

 ---
-title: Fortran
+title: "Fortran"
 quadrant: languages-and-frameworks
 ring: hold
+description: |
+  [Fortran](https://fortran-lang.org/) is a statically-typed, compiled programming language generally associated with high-performance scientific computing libraries.
 ---

-[Fortran](https://fortran-lang.org/) is a statically-typed, compiled programming language generally associated with high-performance scientific computing libraries.

 Fortran continues to be developed as a language but in many circumstances it has been replaced by C++ or more recently Rust or Python with compiled internal